Sexual mimicry: Mating systems

 In the spotted hyenas, the only way for the males to mate with the females is if they have the female's full cooperation because of the female's peniform clitoris.
 An increase in the male's status gave them more access to dominant females in the clan.
-Female dominant hyenas do not mate with multiple males, possibly due to the cost of cleaning their genitalia, which hyenas are seen doing after copulation.
-Because they will get access to the most dominant and better fit males, they do not need to copulate with multiple males to produce offspring of higher fitness.
 Non-dominant females are observed copulating more often with lower-ranking males.
 It is costly for female hyenas to give birth through their long peniform clitoris.
 The umbilical cord is 12–18 cm long, while the journey from the uterus to the clitoris end is 40 cm.
 The umbilical cord often breaks before the cub emerges, leading to death by anoxia for many young.
 This journey is not only harmful for the cubs, but also for the mother.
 The tissue of the clitoris will sometimes rip open when giving birth for the first time which can be fatal to the mother.